 During the import, HubSpot will reference this column header and match the objects in each file by the data in this column.
 The matched objects will be associated.

-For example, if you want to import new contacts and deals then associate them:
+For example, you can import new contacts and deals then associate them during the import.

 - Save these spreadsheets to your computer.